 2. Upload the saved configuration from your local machine to an S3 bucket in Account B.

 The S3 path looks similar to the following:

 3. Open the Elastic Beanstalk console.

-6. From the navigation pane, choose Saved Configurations.
+7. From the left navigation pane, in the section for your new application, choose Saved configurations.

 Now, you can see all the saved configurations that you have in the S3 bucket in a given Region for your account.

 8. Choose the saved configuration that you previously uploaded to the S3 bucket in the following account: